chiarabuoncuore/abremipainters/sparql.md

 - *Query for Movement (P135) identification*

 Moreover, we wondered whether the artistic movement they belong to was shown in their WikiData’s page.
-To find it out, we developed the following SPARQL query
+To find it out, we developed the following SPARQL query.

 Functions used: **OPTIONAL, ORDER BY**